makise-homura/rumia/README.md

 available languages are `en_US` and `ru_RU`.
 The corresponding `language.$RUMIA_LANG` file must exist in `$PREFIX`.

+* `MARKER` should be a name of a marker file that makes a computer visible to RUMIA.
+Usually this is `temp_enabled`.
+For further information, see below for a meaning of `temp_enabled` file.

 * `DELAY` should be set to a seconds between end of one shot and begin of the following (Note: it's not the time between start of each shot, so actual period time is equal to time consumed by one shot and this delay).